-The midshipman, who is identified as “John Doe,” says the accusations of sexual assault are false and alleges that the academy’s disciplinary hearing, held Feb.
-9, violated his constitutional right to due process.
+In the complaint, he said the accusations of sexual assault were false and alleged that the academy’s disciplinary hearing, held Feb.
+9 and overseen by Rear Adm.
+James O. Helis, the school’s superintendent, violated his constitutional right to due process.

-In the case to be heard Thursday, the midshipman was accused of sexually assaulting a woman who accompanied him in August to the Ring Dance, an annual event where seniors receive their class rings.
-The event was held in Manhattan.
+The student was accused of sexually assaulting a woman who accompanied him in August to the annual Ring Dance, held in Manhattan.
+The woman was not a student at USMMA.

-The academy investigated the incident and Doe in January was called to attend a superintendent’s disciplinary hearing.
+The academy investigated the incident and in January the student was called to a superintendent’s disciplinary hearing.

 A Feb.
 12 letter from Helis to the midshipman, included in the court documents, said Helis had determined “by a preponderance of evidence” that the midshipman had violated “Superintendent Instruction 2016-02,” the response policy on sexual assault, dating violence, domestic violence and stalking “by sexually assaulting [name redacted] in a hotel room” in Manhattan in the hours after the Ring Dance.